projectkudu/slingshot/README.md

 Fix AADClientId and AADClientSecret in codes
 ============================================
-1. Copy `CLIENT ID` and paste it in [this line](https://github.com/suwatch/ARMOAuth/blob/master/Modules/ARMOAuthModule.cs#L26).
+1. Copy `CLIENT ID` and paste it in [this line](https://github.com/suwatch/ARMOAuth/blob/master/Modules/ARMOAuthModule.cs), replacing `Environment.GetEnvironmentVariable("AADClientId")`.
 2. On `Keys` section, create a client secret.
-Copy the key and paste it in [this line](https://github.com/suwatch/ARMOAuth/blob/master/Modules/ARMOAuthModule.cs#L31).
+Copy the key and paste it in the same file, replacing `Environment.GetEnvironmentVariable("AADClientSecret")`.

 Test with localhost
 ===================
+1. In VS, make Slingshot.Api the starter project.
+The RedirectionSite project can be ignored.
-1. On VS, start the `slingshot.sln` in debugger (F5).
+1. Starting running it in the debugger (F5).
-2. On browser, it should redirect to login page.
+1. In browser, it should redirect to login page.
-3. Enter AAD account and password.
+1. Enter AAD account and password.
   Note: try account that is not in the same directly as the application.
   Note: currently this does not work with MSA account.
-4. You should be prompt with OAuth allow/deny page, do accept it.
+1. You should be prompt with OAuth allow/deny page, do accept it.

 Test ARM apis
 =============